Blockstream/greenlight/docs/src/getting-started/register.md

 going forward to talk to the scheduler and the node itself.
 Please make sure to store them somewhere safe, since anyone with these credentials can access your node.

+!!!
+Note

+	While we are spinning up and gradually extending our services you will need a [partner certificate][partner-cert] or an invite code in order to register a new node on the Greenlight service.
+Head over to this [form][invite-tokens] to request an invite code.
+Please note that the invite codes are limited.

 === "Rust"
 	```